kdesao-devops/startup-sample-project-aws-virtual-machines/README.md

 - Merging into `test branch` will run a `terraform apply` and your AWS assets will be deployed into your `test` accounts.
 - Merging into `main branch` will run a `terraform apply` and your AWS assets will be deployed into your `Prod` accounts.
 >NOTE: make sure you are creating pull requests/ merging within your fork

+Testing the CI please trigger the pull request workflow